Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation: Numerical experiments

-Here, $\omega_i(\mathbf{k})$ is $i$th band function obtained directly by the conforming Galerkin Finite Element method over $\hat{\mathcal{B}}$ using the same mesh on the unit cell $\Omega$, and $\mathbf{L}\omega_i(\mathbf{k})$ is the Lagrange interpolation \eqref{eq:interpolation} with a certain sampling method.
-In specific, we use maximum relative error and average relative error to investigate the performance of our methods, which are defined by
+Here, $\omega_i(\mathbf{k})$ is the $i$th reference band function obtained directly by the conforming Galerkin Finite Element method over $\hat{\mathcal{B}}$ using the same mesh on the unit cell $\Omega$, and $\mathbf{L}\omega_i(\mathbf{k})$ is the Lagrange interpolation \eqref{eq:interpolation} with a certain sampling method.
+Given that the first few low-frequency band functions are typically of practical interest \cite{joannopoulos2008molding}, we demonstrate the performance of our numerical scheme using only the first six band functions, which is not the limitation of our scheme.
+Specifically, we use maximum relative error and average relative error to investigate the performance of our methods, which are defined by